Inspection-Readiness: What You Need to Know to Prepare for a GCP Inspection | Allucent

 • Safety in clinical trials: Management of safety information, reconciliation of adverse events, case management, source documents, reporting of cases to regulatory authorities; implication on investigator brochure, as well as its distribution and reference safety information (RSI).

-• Data management (DM): Database management, locks and unlocks, interim analysis, data traceability, non-CRF data importation, data transfers agreement, access, user privileges, and interaction with biostatistics.
+• Data management (DM): Database management, locks and unlocks, interim analysis, data traceability, non-CRF data importation, data transfer agreements, access, user privileges, and interaction with biostatistics.

 • Statistics: Setup and statistical analysis, population, protocol deviations, and impact on the analysis.